Valeriu Gafencu: Biography

 Gafencu was born in 1921 in Sîngerei, at the time a city in Bessarabia, a region in the northeastern part of the Kingdom of Romania (now in the Republic of Moldova).
+His father, Vasile Gafencu, was a local nationalist politician, for which he was deported to Siberia upon the occupation of Bessarabia.
 He attended the Ion Creangă High School in Bălți, where Eugen Coșeriu, Sergiu Grossu, Vadim Pirogan, Ovidiu Creangă, and Valentin Mândâcanu were his classmates.
+As a high schooler, he became a sympathizer of the Legionary Movement and collected funds for it.
 Shortly after he graduated in 1940, the Soviet Union occupied Bessarabia and northern Bukovina; as a result, Gafencu and his family took refuge in Romania.